MaGnsio/100-days-of-code/log.md

 ### Day 25: August 30, 2020 -> Day 39: September 13, 2020

-**Progress:** solved 44 problem on CF, participated in 4 codeforces contests.
+**Progress:** solved 44 problems on CF, participated in 4 codeforces contests.

 **Thoughts:** at this point i could definitely feel an improvement but i could have done better.